analogpotato/EasyAppInstall/README.md

 ```
 curl -L https://raw.githubusercontent.com/analogpotato/EasyAppInstall/main/brew/install.sh -o ~/install.sh && chmod +x ~/install.sh && ~/install.sh
 ```
+- ❗**Attention!** If you want to update the package list provided, then you may have to fork this repo and update the `packages` list before running.

 That's it!
 The script will automatically install the listed packages using the appropriate package manager (Chocolatey for Windows, Homebrew for macOS).
 If the package manager is not already installed, the script will install it first.
 If you provided a custom packages.txt file, the script will install the packages listed in that file.